 Syndesmosis Rupture Specialists

 Are you experiencing pain above the ankle that radiates up the leg, or pain when flexing or rotating the foot?
 If so, you may have a syndesmosis injury or high ankle sprain.
-Injuries of this nature can be difficult to diagnose, so it is important that you see our Specialists at Sport Foot and ankle, serving Vail, Aspen, Summit County, and Greater Denver communities.
+Injuries of this nature can be difficult to diagnose, so it is important that you see our Specialists at Sport Foot and ankle, serving Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is a syndesmosis rupture or sprain?

 A syndesmotic rupture is an ankle injury to one or more of the ligaments that connect the tibia and fibula right above the ankle.
 Commonly called a high ankle sprain, or rupture, the syndesmosis involves one or more of the three ligaments binding the distal tibia and fibula together.
 When compared to the more commonly occurring lateral ankle sprain, the high ankle sprain causes pain more proximally (just about the ankle joint).
 Syndesmosis ruptures or sprains can cause a greater amount of pain, and can be difficult to diagnose.
 It is important however to obtain a correct diagnosis because the treatment is different than with a low ankle sprain or rupture.
-Dr. Thomas Haytmanek and Dr. Jonathon Backus specialize in treating syndesmosis ruptures or sprains for patients from Vail, Aspen, Summit County, and Greater Denver communities.
+Dr. Thomas Haytmanek and Dr. Jonathon Backus specialize in treating syndesmosis ruptures or sprains for patients from Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas.

 What is the Anterior Inferior Tibiofibular Ligament (AITFL)?